A Song For My Brother...

 Branzburg, drums (on Alex's Right)...

-Duke on stage of the Kiev
+Duke on the stage of the Palace

-Sports Palace, (August
+of Sports in Kiev, (August

 8/15/1971...?), where his concerts